Internship Programs in Nicaragua

 The largest country in Central America, situated as a bridge between the North and South American continents, Nicaragua is the nexus that links together the diverse cultures and geographies present on the Central American isthmus.
-The from the Moorish arches of Grenada to the colonial cathedrals in Leon, to the lakeshore capital city Managua, Nicaragua's chief cities offer breathtaking architectural variety.
+The from the Moorish arches of Grenada to the colonial cathedrals in León, to the lakeshore capital city Managua, Nicaragua's chief cities offer breathtaking architectural variety.
 It is here that you will learn that Nicaraguans have a unique way of playing the marimba and get in touch with the culture that inspired Rubén Darío's poems.

 The country's poverty and tumultuous political history also challenge those with an interest in global human rights to make a difference in the lives of Nicaraguans.
 Those who feel called to international humanitarian work can find fulfilling and meaningful introductions to the world of international development aid through internships in Nicaragua.
 One of the poorest countries in the Americas, the rural communities are often under-served and in need of resources.
 Interning in Nicaragua offers the opportunity to develop professional skills while also having a positive impact on the world and on the everyday lives of individuals.
 These internships often have you working directly with at-risk individuals.
 For example, working with youth that have learning or developmental disabilities.
 Partnering with an NGO for an internship in Nicaragua also provides the opportunity to learn important skills, like grant writing, that are indispensable for a career in the nonprofit world as well as the private sector.

 It is hardly surprising that the cloud forests, rainforests, and biodiversity of Nicaragua would attract those with an interest in preserving and maintaining the environment.
 Nearly one fifth of the country is set aside in preserves to protect these resources.
 Interns working in sustainability related fields have the opportunity to get involved in researching renewable energy technologies, increase access to solar and other technologies in rural areas.

-A Public Health internship in Nicaragua provides the opportunity to get some hands-on clinical experience that can serve as an entree into the field.
+A Public Health internship in Nicaragua provides the opportunity to get some hands-on clinical experience that can serve as an entrée into the field.
 Interns gain an in-depth knowledge of public health challenges in the developing world as well as the satisfaction of helping to provide healthcare to people who are most in need.

-When and Where to Look for an Internship:
+When and Where to Look for an Internship

 Internships are available year round, ranging in length from two weeks to a full year.
 Though temperature varies little throughout the year, the climate of Nicaragua varies widely by location.
 While the Pacific lowlands, where the capital of Managua lies, have an average low temperature of 69 degrees Fahrenheit (21C), the central highlands and Caribbean lowlands are more temperate.
 Many of the internships are located in smaller cities and villages, since their focus is primarily on environmental research or on serving underserved communities.